yousefelassal/quote-cron/README.md

 > A thing well said will be wit in all languages.

 > We do not quit playing because we grow old, we grow old because we quit playing.

+> Chance is always powerful.
+Let your hook be always cast; in the pool where you least expect it, there will be a fish.